dipanshuD09/Voice-Cloning/README.md

+# Voice Cloning
-# This is a voice cloning model that uses sv2tts pre-trained model to generate audio output for the given prompt, having the characteristics of the target speaker.
+## This is a voice cloning model that uses sv2tts pre-trained model to generate audio output for the given prompt, having the characteristics of the target speaker.

 ### 1. Install Requirements
 1. Both Windows and Linux are supported.
 A GPU is recommended for training and for inference speed, but is not mandatory.